 BLAKELY: I came home that night and was like, “This should exist for women.”

 HOFFMAN: This is a pivotal moment in Sara’s trajectory.
 She calls it the moment that Spanx was born.
 But here’s the thing: It wasn’t born just because Sara came up with an idea.
 It was born because she decided to do something about it.

 Sara could have just kept cutting the feet off pantyhose every time she had a party to attend.
 She could’ve just tolerated her makeshift contraption rolling up her legs all night.
 Instead, she saw an opportunity—and seized it.
 It started with a little reconnaissance.

-BLAKELY: I went to Neimans and Saks and asked: “you know what do women wear under these white pants?” and the sales ladies would always say, “well we don’t really know!” or they’d point me in the direction of the shapewear that did exist and it was really thick and dreadful and too much control or not what I was looking for.
-And then there was like regular underwear which left a panty line that was visible so there was this big gap.
+BLAKELY: I went to Neimans and Saks and asked: “You know, what do women wear under these white pants?”
+And the sales ladies would always say, “Well, we don’t really know,” or they’d point me in the direction of the shapewear that did exist, and it was really thick and dreadful and too much control, or not what I was looking for.
+And then there was regular underwear, which left a panty line that was visible—so there was this big gap.

 HOFFMAN: At this point in the episode, I want to acknowledge that women’s shapewear is not exactly one of my personal areas of expertise.
 But every great investor spends time understanding underserved markets that are not their own.
 So for those of you in the audience who are NOT in the Spanx target market, here’s what you need to understand.

 Spanx may have started as normal pantyhose with the feet cut off, but that isn’t where it ended.
 The classic Spanx, which women by the millions now rely on, are the length and shape of bicycle shorts.
 They look great under pants and dresses, never creating seams or lines.